 Years after her aunt was murdered in her home, a young woman moves back into the house with her new husband.
-However, he has a secret which he will do anything to protect, even if that means driving his wife insane.
+However, he has a secret that he will do anything to protect, even if it means driving his wife insane.

 See more »

 65 of 85 people found this review helpful.

 Was this review helpful to you?